Lyellr88/MARM-Protocol/README.md

 Are you tired of your AI forgetting what you just said?
 Or giving confident answers that turn out to be completely made up?

-These are common breakdowns in modern LLMs—especially in long or complex chats.
+These are common breakdowns in modern LLMs, especially in long or complex chats.
 MARM was designed to fix exactly that.

 Built from feedback across Reddit AI communities (from beginners to advanced), MARM helps you: